bcgov/cas-home/docs/devops/teamAgreements.md

 - DevOps and incident reports are blameless.
 The aim is to determine what happened, how or why it happened, and what the team can do to help prevent it from happening again in the future
 - Write postmortems after the incident has been resolved, including a write up of the incident itself, how to solve it, and any lessons learned in the process ([google postmortem culture](https://sre.google/sre-book/postmortem-culture/))
 - If incidents of a certain type are recurring, consider writing a runbook for them
+- Ensure affected stakeholders are notified of any disruption and updated when resolved

 ## Resources